Preparation Strategy to Score High in CA Intermediate Group 1st Papers

 Always start with the basic concepts and read the theory well.
 Understand the formulas because learning them can create confusion in the exam.
-But if you understand them thoroughly then you will never get confuse.
+But if you understand them thoroughly then you will never get confused.
 Standard Costing is one of its example, easy for the students who understand the formulas however cumbersome for the students who are busy in learning them.

 Now came to the Ascertainment of Cost and priority should be given to the Material, Labour, and Overhead because this is the core part to understand each and every chapter.
 ABC costing is simple and scoring.